-We are facing a nation that is growing older, more diverse, more digitally linked and more tolerant.
+We are facing a nation that is growing older, more diverse, more digitally linked, and more tolerant.
 Below is a snapshot of demographic shifts by numbers:

-- 10,000 American Baby Boomers will turn 65 every day for the next 19 years
+- 10,000 American Baby Boomers will turn 65 every day for the next 19 years.

-- The number of people in the world over 65 is set to double within just 25 years
+- The number of people in the world over 65 is set to double within just 25 years.

-- By 2025, 75% of the global workforce will be comprised of Millennials
+- By 2025, Millennials will comprise 75% of the global workforce.

-- Millennials will be spending $2.45 trillion by 2015
+- Millennials will be spending $2.45 trillion by 2015.

-- Millennials will outpace Boomer earning by 2018
+- Millennials will outpace Boomer earning by 2018.

-- By 2042, people of color will make up the majority of the U.S. population
+- By 2042, people of color will make up the majority of the US population.

-Millennials value customization, collaboration, choice and accessibility.
-Their size outnumbers other generations around the globe – for example, there are more people under the age of 25 in India than there are humans in the U.S. .
+Millennials value customization, collaboration, choice, and accessibility.
+Their size outnumbers other generations around the globe.
+For example, there are more people under the age of 25 in India than there are humans in the US.
 Millennials are incredibly diverse; approximately one-fourth of American Millennials are Hispanic.
 By 2050, minorities will represent 54% of America’s population.
-The potential impact of this diversity can be seen in the 2012 Presidential election where Hispanics cast 18% of the votes but only half of eligible Hispanics voted.
-The size and diversity of this generation is already shifting cities, communities and the workplace.
+The potential impact of this diversity can be seen in the 2012 presidential election where Hispanics cast 18% of the votes but only half of eligible Hispanics voted.
+The size and diversity of this generation is already shifting cities, communities, and the workplace.

 Organizations are starting to feel the weight of these demographic shifts and see the effects on their bottom line.
-Creating an environment where every generation feels valued and respected during these changes is key to keeping businesses vital, prosperous and relevant.
+Creating an environment where every generation feels valued and respected during these changes is key to keeping businesses vital, prosperous, and relevant.